Kingdom of Albania in personal union with Italy: Invasion and the establishment of the puppet regime

 In spite of Albania's long-standing alliance with Italy, on 7 April 1939 Italian troops invaded Albania, five months before the start of the Second World War.
 The Albanian armed resistance proved ineffective against the Italians and, after a short defense, the country was occupied.
 On 9 April 1939 the Albanian king, Zog I fled to Greece.
 Although Albania had been under strong Italian influence since 1927, Italy's political leader, Benito Mussolini wanted direct control over the country to increase his and Italy's prestige, provide a response to Germany's annexation of Austria and occupation of Czechoslovakia, and to have firm control over Albania to station large forces of the Italian military for future operations involving Yugoslavia and Greece.

 "The Kosovars are 850,000 Albanians, strong of body, firm in spirit, and enthusiastic about the idea of a Union with their Homeland.
 Apparently, the Serbians are terrified of them.
 Today one must ... chloroform the Yugoslavians.
 But later on one must adopt a politics of deep interest in Kosovo.
 This will help to keep alive in the Balkans an irredentist problem which will polarize the attention of the Albanians themselves and be a knife at the back of Yugoslavia..."

 — Galeazzo Ciano, Mussolini's son-in-law, the Italian Minister of Foreign Affairs, speaking of Albanian claims to Kosovo as valuable to Italy's objectives.

 Albania became an Italian protectorate subordinated to Italian interests, along the lines of the German Protectorate of Bohemia and Moravia.
 Albania officially became part of the Italian Empire and Victor Emmanuel III was proclaimed king of Albania, creating a personal union with Italy; he was represented in Tirana by a viceroy.
 A customs union was created, and Rome took over Albanian foreign policy.
 Although officially under Italian rule, the Albanians controlled the region and were encouraged to open Albanian language schools, which had been banned by the Yugoslav government.
 The Italians also gave the inhabitants Albanian citizenship and allowed them to fly the Albanian Flag.
 The Albanian armed forces were subsumed into the Italian military, Italian advisers were placed inside all levels of the Albanian administration, and the country was fascisticized with the establishment of an Albanian Fascist Party and its attendant organizations, modelled after the Italian prototype.
 The Albanian Fascist Party was a branch of the National Fascist Party of Italy, members of the Albanian Fascist Party took an oath to obey the orders of the Duce of Fascism, Mussolini.
-Italian citizens began to settle in Albania as colonists and to own land so that they could gradually transform it into Italian soil.
 The italianization of Albania was one of Mussolini's plans.